NDLEA Arrests Wanted Drug Baron, Recovers Hard Currency

 According to a statement by the spokesman of the NDLEA, Femi Babafemi, his arrest was after weeks of intelligence and surveillance on his criminal activities.

-Babafemi said the 42-year-old Ibemesi, who is the MD/CEO of Franc CJ Ibemesi Nig Ltd, was arrested at his Daisy Garden Hotel, 66-68 Agbeke street, Ago Palace Way, Isolo, Lagos in the early hours of Saturday after which he was taken to his warehouse at 7 Pius Ezeobi Street off Ago Palace Way, Isolo where 42 jumbo bags and four cartoons of Loud, a strain of cannabis weighing 1,762.8 kilogrammes were recovered.
+Babafemi, said the 42-year-old Ibemesi, who is the MD/CEO of Franc CJ Ibemesi Nig Ltd, was arrested at his Daisy Garden Hotel, 66-68 Agbeke Street, Ago Palace Way, Isolo Lagos, in the early hours of Saturday after which he was taken to his warehouse at 7 Pius Ezeobi Street off Ago place way, Isolo where 42 jumbo bags and four cartoons of Loud, a strain of cannabis weighing 1,762.8 kilogrammes were recovered.

-Babafemi also said an attempt by a suspected drug syndicate operating at Orita-Apeje, Araromi-Okeodo forest reserve, Ife South Local Government Area, Osun State to load and distribute across the country large quantities of processed skunk, a strain of cannabis, weighing 11,135 kilogrammes was thwarted last Tuesday by NDLEA operatives after days of surveillance in the forest.
+Babafemi also said an attempt by a suspected drug syndicate operating at Orita-Apeje, Araromi-Okeodo forest reserve, Ife South Local Government Area, Osun State, to load and distribute across the country large quantities of processed skunk, a strain of cannabis, weighing a total of 11,135 kilogrammes were thwarted last Tuesday by NDLEA operatives after days of surveillance in the forest.

 Two trucks being used to transport the illicit consignments: a Volvo truck marked WWR 29 XA and a Mercedes truck with registration number AWK 713 YZ were seized and seven suspects arrested.

-He said a total of 1,902.1 kilogrammes of skunk were recovered in parts of Edo state, while 184.1 kilogrammes were recovered along a bush path at Oza/Igbanke road, Igbanke, in Orhionmwon Local Government Area Thursday, November 13, 2025. adding that 672 kilogrammes were evacuated from Utese forest, Ovia North East Local Government Area on Friday.
+He said a total of 1,902.1 kilogrammes of skunk were recovered in parts of Edo State.
+While 184.1 kilogrammes was recovered along a bush path at Oza/Igbanke road, Igbanke, in Orhionmwon Local Government Area last Thursday, 672 kilogrammes was evacuated from Utese forest, Ovia North East Local Government Area on Friday.

 In Adamawa State, NDLEA operatives on Friday recovered 396,000 capsules of tramadol from a suspect Ahmed Nda, 50, at Aliyu Mustapha International Airport Yola, while 785 kilogrammes of skunk was evacuated from the warehouse of a drug dealer currently at large at Asob Maraba Karu, Nasarawa State.